Making Important Decisions TogetherTeens Parents

 We are all faced with decisions, both big and small, on a daily basis.
 During adolescence, teens face increasingly complex dilemmas.
 What friends do I fit in with?
 Should I try out for the team?
 When do I choose to follow, and when to lead?
 What college should I apply to?
 When do I ask for help, and when do I try to figure things out on my own?
 What job should I prepare for?
 The list goes on.
 Parents play an important role in supporting teens to make wise decisions.
-But this is often easier said than done.
-We must learn how to balance our teens’ need for growing independence with our own duty to guide and protect.
+But this is often easier said than done — it involves balancing teens’ need for growing independence with parents’ duty to guide and protect.

 Honor and Respect Teen Development

 It starts by honoring teens’ independence by including them in decisions that directly impact them.
 It also must include being a sounding board as they strengthen their capacity to think through decisions.
-This stands in sharp contrast to “I’ll tell you what to do” lectures, which tend to push our children away from us.
-It is also about staying calm as our teens think through their decisions with us – even if we (occasionally) want to scream inside.
+This stands in sharp contrast to “I’ll tell you what to do” lectures, which tend to push children away.
+It is also about staying calm as they think through their decisions with us – even if we (occasionally) want to scream inside.
 It is our steady presence that grants them the safety to access the wisest part of their brains.

 During adolescence, the reasoning part of the brain (the frontal cerebral cortex) is undergoing rapid development.
 This creates a critical opportunity for parents to shape decision making.
 The emotional – or reactive – parts of the brain are also developing very quickly.
 In fact, the intense emotional nature of some adolescents is a sign of the development of their ability to feel, empathize, and care.
 The challenge is that stress, or heightened emotions, make it harder for anyone (teens and adults included!) to think critically.
 In a state of calm, the reasoning centers have the ability to dominate decision making.
 But when emotions run high, the ability to problem solve is diminished.
 When we assure decisions are made in a calm state, we optimize the chances our teens will develop these lifelong skill-sets.

-There are communication strategies parents can use to equip their teens with the skills needed to make wise, healthy decisions on their own.
-Here are some key tactics to consider.
+Consider these communication strategies to equip teens with the skills needed to make wise, healthy decisions.

 1) Promote Independence

-Give teens the independence required to make decisions when possible, and gradually increase this independence as they demonstrate good decision-making and mature choices.
+Give teens the space required to make decisions when possible, and gradually increase their independence as they demonstrate mature choices.
 Remember that age and physical development should not be used as markers for when teens are ready for increased decision-making independence because they may not adequately represent the maturity of their thinking.
 Look for clues that your teen is ready to take on more responsibility.
 Some of these clues include the ability to: 1) think about future consequences of decisions and behaviors; 2) identify the pros and cons of different options; and 3) think before acting (i.e., have good “impulse control”).

 2) Model Healthy Decision-Making